ApolloTang/wf--survivejs-webpack5/p030a--4.5-css-loader-lookups--no-all-url-format-works/README.md

 This section also mentioned resolve-url-loader [https://www.npmjs.com/package/resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader)

-This webpack loader allows you to have a distributed set SCSS files and assets co-located with those SCSS files.
+This webpack loader allows you to co-locate assets and SCSS files.